 The train driver makes a request to register the user identification information in FRMCS with his/her finger-print as an identification method.

-The FRMCS checks the duplication of the user identification under the guidance of FRMCS NA and registers the user identification information in its registry.The train driver installs a new trainborne UE in the train.
+The FRMCS checks the duplication of the user identification under the guidance of FRMCS NA and registers the user identification information in its registry.

+During the registration, the user identification information is handled by using a blockchain service.
+FRMCS communicates with the blockchain system to store the information.

+The train driver installs a new trainborne UE in the train.
 During the installation process, the trainborne UE is registered as a new FRMCS UE in FRMCS registry under the guidance of FRMCS NA to avoid duplication of FRMCS UE address.

 9.11.4 Post-conditions

 The train driver is registered as a new user in FRMCS System without duplication of user identification information.

+The user identification information is stored in the blockchain service safely.

 The trainborne UE is installed in the train and is registered as a new FRMCS UE in FRMCS System without duplication of UE address.